dupgit/sauvegarde/README.md

 # Sauvegarde

-Continuous data protection under GNU/Linux.
+Continuous data protection for GNU/Linux.

 This page is sauvegarde doxygen's @mainpage.